8Ten10/HUANANZHI-X99-8M-F-Hackintosh/README.md

 **Update**

-/// I recently upgraded my GPU to an RX 580.
+/// I recently upgraded my GPU to a RX 580.
 So this step is not anymore applicable in my case.
-However, I will still let it be.
+However, I will let it remain up.
 It might come handy for someone else. ///